Business Administration, Certificate of Achievement

 Upon successful completion of the program, students will be able to:

-• Develop a familiarity with multiple aspects of business and the relationships among them.
+• Identify and explain multiple aspects of business and the relationships among them.

-• Demonstrate specific small business operational skills in the areas of technology, leadership, or human resources.
+• Apply specific small business operational skills in the areas of entrepreneurship, human resources, leadership, marketing or personal finance.

 Certificate of Achievement Requirements